Mattdatacol/Mattdatacol/README.md

 You'll get from my username that there is an almost hidden pun intended: **Matthieu** (spelled in French, s'il-vous-plaît :baguette_bread:), combined to **Da Col** (in Italian this time :spaghetti:), joined by **data** (in SQL, PYTHON, EXCEL, Tableau... :desktop_computer:).

 Previously working in the French army as an officer, specialized in finance, budgeting and wages, I had to extract data on a no-code Business Object environment and make sens out of it using Excel in order to help my hierarchy's decision making, both for costs effectives and political strategies.
-I was then introduced to Excel Power Pivots models, Power BI and Clik Sense, opening wide my curiosity to more advanced technologies meant for data analytics and vizualisations : It brought me to a great data journey of self improvement and a very helpfull tuition with CareerFoundry.
+I was then introduced to Excel Power Pivots models, Power BI and Qlik Sense, opening wide my curiosity to more advanced technologies meant for data analytics and vizualisations : It brought me to a great data journey of self improvement and a very helpfull tuition with CareerFoundry.

 ## 2. What am I currently learning ?